bavario-lginc/WarpBox/README.md

 Adds the WarpBox from Super Mario 3D World.

+*This object is work in progress.
+It is fully functional right now, but new features will be added in the future.*

 ## Effects
 Before using the Warp Box, make sure to import this effect using pygapa:
 ```json